 Saudi Arabia’s crackdown has been the most intense.
 The country has a much larger migrant population compared to Bahrain and Kuwait, and regularly detains African and Yemeni migrants who cross the Yemen-Saudi border.
 From 24 November to 28 December 2022 over 73,800 migrants were arrested.
 According to authorities, 43,200 migrants were arrested for violating residency laws, 11,500 arrested for violating labour regulations and 19,200 arrested for violating border regulations.
 During the same period, the Saudi government deported 46,000 migrants with irregular status.
 Saudi’s Ministry of Interior stated that of 28 December 2022, 36,800 migrants are “currently undergoing procedures for violating [residency] regulations.”

 Amnesty International recently reported that Saudi Arabia would repatriate over 100,000 Ethiopian nationals detained in the Kingdom by the end of 2022.
 Amnesty has documented several cases of torture, overcrowding, and lack of access to healthcare in Saudi Arabia’s detention centres.

 Migrants rarely have any recourse to challenge their detention or deportation sentences, and this is especially the case in mass deportation campaigns where there are no individualised reviews.
-Migrants caught up in these campaigns are screened as potential victims of trafficking, nor assessed for risk of abuse upon return to their origin country.
+Migrants caught up in these campaigns are not screened as potential victims of trafficking, nor assessed for risk of abuse upon return to their origin country.
 MR has previously reported on likely cases of refoulement involving Cameroonian workers in the UAE and Ethiopian workers in Saudi Arabia.